There is a wide spectrum of research funding. It may be:

 - LIS Research – The Library and Information Science Research Coalition.
 (2012).
 Research funding.
 Last updated in 2012, this list of LKS research funders remains one of the most comprehensive available.

 - National Institute for Health Research (NIHR).
 (2020).
 Our funding programmes.
 NIHR funding programmes include funding opportunities for evidence synthesis.

 You may also find the following chapter helpful:

 - Moore, N. (2006).
 Obtain financial support for the research.
 In N. Moore (Ed.), How to do research: a practical guide to designing and managing research projects (3rd ed.).
 London: Facet Publishing.
 Outlines general categories of responsive funding, approaching your prospective funder, and responding to calls for tender.

-Once you’ve established a clear understanding of the likely costs of your research project you’re ready to pull all your preparation together when writing your research proposal (Step 5).
+Once you’ve established a clear understanding of the likely costs of your research project you’re ready to pull all your preparation together when writing your research proposal.
+Go to Step 5.